Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

+Function-valued models play a crucial role in finance, especially in modeling the dynamics of forward rates and forward price curves in fixed-income and commodity markets.
+The key idea is to directly model the family of forward prices for all maturity dates simultaneously, rather than using a parametric model for the underlying spot asset and then deriving the forward prices through a spot-forward relation.
+This direct modeling approach was initially applied in interest rate markets by Heath, Jarrow, and Morton~\cite{HJM92}, hence it is referred to as the HJM approach.
+Since then, this methodology has been extended to various other markets, including commodities~\cite{BBK08} and stock options~\cite{KP15}.
 In commodity markets, the HJM modeling approach is particularly advantageous in energy and weather related markets where establishing a valid relation between spot and forward prices is challenging.
 Indeed, in these markets the conventional buy-and-hold hedging strategy for commodity forwards may be impractical due to limitations such as non- or limited storability (as in the case of electricity and gas, see e.g., \cite{BBK08}) or the underlying assets being simply non-tradable (as for example wind speed or temperature indexes, see e.g., \cite{BSB12}).
 However, futures, forwards, and other derivatives written on day-ahead power prices or index-based underlyings are sometimes liquidly traded.
 For instance, power futures from day-ahead to, in some areas, 3-year delivery periods are liquid, and renewable energy forward production curves can be tracked with reasonable high frequency given a flow of weather predictions.
-In these markets, the focus therefore shifts to directly modeling the forward dynamics following the HJM modeling paradigm. {}
+In these markets, the focus therefore shifts to directly modeling the forward dynamics following the HJM modeling paradigm.
 The limitations in trading power or weather index-based underlyings not only pose challenges in spot-forward modeling, but also contribute to high and complex maturity-specific volatilities in the forward dynamics.
 These complexities arise from factors such as intermittency, forward-looking information, spatial and network risk, political decisions, and weather forecasts, see also the discussion in~\cite[Section 1.3]{BenKru23}.
 The general objective of this paper is to contribute to the mathematical formulation of a framework to model these complex volatility structures within continuous-time functional models, recently put forward in a number of papers~\cite{BRS18, BS18,BS24, CKK22b, FK24}. {}

 One key motivation of this line of research is to enhance the understanding of the mathematics of options written on forward curves.
 Similar to the progression from the ordinary Black-Scholes model to stochastic volatility models in the univariate setting, we advocate for stochastic volatility models for functional forward curve dynamics that: (1) can jointly capture the stylized facts of forward curve dynamics and their implied or realized volatilities, and (2) are tractable enough to efficiently price and hedge European-style options written on the forwards.